qdrant/landing_page/qdrant-landing/content/articles/fastembed.md

 embedding_model = DefaultEmbedding()
 ```

-The default model and several other models have a context window of maximum 512 tokens.
-This maximum limit comes from the embedding model training and design itself.If you'd like to embed sequences larger than that, we'd recommend using some pooling strategy to get a single vector out of the sequence.
+The default model and several other models have a context window of a maximum of 512 tokens.
+This maximum limit comes from the embedding model training and design itself.
+If you'd like to embed sequences larger than that, we'd recommend using some pooling strategy to get a single vector out of the sequence.
 For example, you can use the mean of the embeddings of different chunks of a document.
 This is also what the [SBERT Paper recommends](https://lilianweng.github.io/posts/2021-05-31-contrastive/#sentence-bert)

 This model strikes a balance between speed and accuracy, ideal for real-world applications.